cecibaldoni/foraging_islands/README.md

 1. foraging.R enable to merge the tracking data from Trex and the island visit data manually recorded.
 2. trajectory_debug.R solve some problem on the trajectory of the shrew movement.
-3. Mismatch solving.R solve the mismatches between the tracking observation from Trex and the island visits manually registered.
+3. mismatch_solving.R solve the mismatches between the tracking observation from Trex and the island visits manually registered.